reverentgeek/okta.github.io/_source/_posts/2019-06-18-command-line-app-with-nodejs.md

  }
 ```

 > Note: Don't forget to add a comma after the previous value.
 All key/value pairs are separated by commas.
-Often the most common mistake when editing a JSON file is leaving out a comma.
+The most common mistake when editing a JSON file is leaving out a comma.

 Your entire `package.json` file should look similar to the following.